Add your school to our growing list of schools doing Discovery Time – share your creative ideas and stories of Discovery Time in action today!

 Learn more about Discovery Time educational resources

 You can buy Discovery Time right here – go to our ‘Buy now’ page.

-You can also buy our gorgeous children’s picture book Fantail’s Quilt.
-Vivid pictures capture the New Zealand bush and promise to entertain the young, while providing an interactive educational resource for older children.
-A stunning addition to any early childhood education centre or school and a beautiful children’s gift.
-Recently nominated for a 2012 LIANZA Illustration Award!
-Buy Fantail’s Quilt now.
+You can also buy our gorgeous children’s picture books – Fantail’s Quilt, Watch Out, Snail! and Go, Green Gecko!
+Vivid pictures capture the adventures of New Zealand creatures in the bush and promise to entertain the young, while providing an interactive educational resource for older children.
+Stunning additions to any early childhood education centre or school and beautiful children’s gifts.
+Buy our books here.

 If you have children or grandchildren with you these holidays make sure they get plenty of time to play.
 Not necessarily organised activities, just freedom to be!
 Provide opportunities for great ideas to bubble up.
 Kids think of things that we would never come up with if you give them space.
 Who would believe that […]Read More

 We all agree that when children are actively involved they are more likely to learn more.
 Add student-directed to that and you have a winning combination.
 I came across the website for the Royal Institute of Great Britain today and found these great science activities It looks as though they will be adding to them but […]Read More